NCT 05862051

 Inclusion Criteria:

-- Metastatic colorectal adenocarcinomacancer arising from mucus-producing glands in organs that is not amenable to potentially oncological curative surgerytreatment involving removal of cancerous tissue and/or tumours and a margin of healthy tissue around it to reduce recurrence alone.
+- Metastatic colorectal adenocarcinomacancer arising from mucus-producing glands in organs that is not amenable to potentially oncological curative surgery alone.

-- Primary tumoura tissue mass that forms from groups of unhealthy cells must be controlled if the primary is intact, with no evidence of progression at primary site prior to study entry
+- Primary tumour must be controlled if the primary is intact, with no evidence of progression at primary site prior to study entry

-- Imagingtests that create detailed images of areas inside the body demonstrating ongoing treatment benefit (partial response or stable disease as per RECIST criteria) after 3-4 months of standard first-line systemic treatment.
+- Imaging demonstrating ongoing treatment benefit (partial response or stable disease as per RECIST criteria) after 3-4 months of standard first-line systemic treatment.

-- At least one metastatic lesion detected on CT +/- FDG-PET scan prior to first line systemic treatment AND on screeningtesting for cancer or conditions that can lead to cancer before symptoms appear, also known as cancer screening FDG-PET and CT scans, meeting the following criteria:
+- At least one metastatic lesion detected on CT +/- FDG-PET scan prior to first line systemic treatment AND on screening FDG-PET and CT scans, meeting the following criteria:

 - max of 3 lesions per organ except for the liver and lung